Veto vs Skye matchup in Valorant

 The Sentinel (Veto) vs Initiator (Skye) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Veto's Sentinel abilities serve different purposes than Skye's Initiator kit, meaning direct fights often feature non-equivalent utility exchanges.

-Veto has favorable matchups against 13 agents and unfavorable matchups against 9 agents in Valorant.
-Veto's strongest matchup is against Sage with a 100.0% win rate.
-The most challenging matchup is Iso at 0.0% win rate.
+Veto has favorable matchups against 12 agents and unfavorable matchups against 10 agents in Valorant.
+Veto's strongest matchup is against Phoenix with a 83.3% win rate.
+The most challenging matchup is Tejo at 14.3% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent